collectionspace/cspace-installer/README.md

 - [Microsoft Azure](#)

-These are just a few of the more popular options, but you can use any server provider so long as the server is reachable using SSH.
+These are just a few of the more popular options, but you can use any server provider so long as the server is reachable via SSH using an [SSH key](#) for authentication.

 ### Add DNS for server (optional)